IBM/maximo-envizi-appconnect-flows/README.md

 - To change the account for any connector, select the connector and click on the dropdown icon next to the Account's name
 <img width="960" alt="Select Account 1" src="https://media.github.ibm.com/user/375131/files/11186380-eb1e-11ec-9c92-5f892df61a57">

-- Select the account name that you want to use from the list
+- Select the account name to use from the list
 <img width="659" alt="Select Account 2" src="https://media.github.ibm.com/user/375131/files/11b0fa00-eb1e-11ec-88fd-8e4998f6304a">